TMUA Guides

 How does the TMUA work?

 The TMUA is designed to test you on your knowledge of the pure mathematics that is covered in GCSE and A-Levels (or their equivalents).
-You’ll be answering both pure mathematical questions and scenario-based questions based on logical thinking that rely on your ability to use context in problem solving and evaluation.
+You’ll be answering both pure mathematical questions and scenario-based questions based on logical thinking that rely on your ability to use context in problem-solving and evaluation.

 You will have 2 papers to complete in the exam, both of which are 75 minutes long and taken one after the other.
 There are 20 multiple-choice questions in each paper, featuring pure mathematical problems in Paper 1 and more contextual/scenario-based questions in Paper 2.
+Both papers are computer-based, though paper is provided for rough working out.

 TMUA Structure